PatrickF1/fzf.fish/README.md

 Fzf optionally comes with its own [Fish extension][].
 It is substantial but `fzf.fish` has these advantages over it:

-- has features for searching git status, git log, and shell variables
+- features for searching git status, git log, and shell variables
-- includes timestamps when searching command history
+- timestamps when searching command history
-- colorizes results when searching for files
+- colorized results when searching for files
-- shows previews when searching for files
+- previews when searching for files
-- has configurable key bindings
+- configurable key bindings
-- [autoloads][] its functions for faster shell startup
+- [autoloaded][autoloads] functions for faster shell startup
-- is easier to read, maintain, and contribute to
+- easier to read, maintain, and contribute to
-- will likely be more frequently updated
+- better maintained

 ## Troubleshooting